JonEilers/analyticalgenomics.org/_assembly/genome_quality.md

 | QV                                  | 25.2858950332793 | 21.3835831443883 | 34.6460926406124 |

 This is probably the most important section regarding genome quality.
 In my experience, small scale errors such as insertions, deletions, and base substitutions significantly impact gene prediction.
 These small errors can change the reading frames of the gene which results in gene truncations or wrong gene models.
 Keeping that in mind, Flye is the clear winner with regards to genome quality.
 This is reflected in the much higher QV score than the other two.
-The QV score is a PHRED score assigned to the genome which tells you how frequently errors occur in the genome.
+The QV score is a [PHRED score](https://en.wikipedia.org/wiki/Phred_quality_score) assigned to the genome which tells you how frequently errors occur in the genome.
 In this case a phred score of 20 corresponds to roughly 1 error every 100 bases and a phred score of 30 suggests an error every 1000 bases.
 For context, the best human genome has a phred score somewhere around 60 to 70.

-While the raven assembly is longer and more contigious, it contains a large number of errors whereas the Flye assembly is more fragmented, suspciously longer, but contains fewer errors.
+To summarize the results: While the raven assembly is longer and more contigious, it contains a large number of errors whereas the Flye assembly is more fragmented, suspciously longer, but contains fewer errors.
 Before declaring a winning genome assembly though we need to do more analysis.
 Next up is Merqury.

 Note: need to run this on the original genome too.

 # Merqury

+[Merqury](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02134-9) compares assembly k-mers to k-mers found in the short-read data that was used in creating the assembly.
+It is able to estimate assembly accuracy and completeness in addition to phase block continuity and haplotype switch errors.
+It also provides a phred score (QV) that is similar to the one produced by Inspector.

 ## Installation